simonmichael/hledger/hledger/hledger.m4.md

 #### Beancount costs

 Beancount doesn't allow [redundant cost notation](https://hledger.org/hledger.html#combining-costs-and-equity-conversion-postings) as hledger does.
-If you have entries like this, you may need to comment out either the costs or the equity postings.
+If you have entries like this, you will need to comment out either the costs or the equity postings.

 #### Beancount operating currency